Skip to main content

 Personal Computer (PC): Consists of a computer tower and monitor, also called a desktop computer

-Phishing: A scam that using spoofing (legitimate-looking emails, texts, or social media posts) to trick users into revealing personal data such as login information for their accounts or financial information so the scammer can steal the user’s identity or money.
+Phishing: A scam that uses spoofing (legitimate-looking emails, texts, or social media posts) to trick users into revealing personal data such as login information for their accounts or financial information so the scammer can steal the user’s identity or money.

 PHP: A scripting language used to create dynamic and interactive HTML webpages [1]